SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       The features that are available to the Admin are:

       -   Admin can Add / Delete / Update Trainers and Customer details.
-      -   Admin has all rights to view the details of users.
+      -   Admin has all rights to view the details of fitbit members.
       -   Admin can also view Transaction Details and update fitness membership packages with the trainers.
       -   Validate and verify trainers based upon their certification and feedback.

    - ### **3.2 User Features**

-      The features that are available to the users are
+      The features that are available to the members are

       -   Can view profile history and details
       -   Makes inquiries and can take training membership.